streamlit/docs/content/develop/concepts/architecture/fragments.md

 ## Limitations and unsupported behavior

 - Fragments can't detect a change in input values.
 It is best to use Session State for dynamic input and output for fragment functions.
-- Calling fragments within fragments is unsupported.
 - Using caching and fragments on the same function is unsupported.
-- Using fragments within callback functions is unsupported.
 - Fragments can't render widgets in externally-created containers; widgets can only be in the main body of a fragment.